the KA Football Big Data Analytics System

 Also check the pages publishing the ranking for a specific period or summary posts there you will also find a lot of information explaining the operation of the ranking.

 As in the case of the global leagues ranking, clubs are assigned to specific Ranges, Tiers and Classes.
-The Yard Table is not created for clubs.

 Allocation for Ranges, Tiers and Classes is making not only through amount of the KA Club Coefficient, but over to special conditions (algorithms).